shipshapecode/tether/docs/Overview/5-why_we_dont_support_IE_8.md

 - Tether

-It's true that IE 8 still holds a big chunk of the browsing population, but the reasons why they can't update dre dwinding.
+It's true that IE 8 still holds a big chunk of the browsing population, but the reasons why they can't update are dwinding.
 There are two big reasons for continuing IE 8 support.

 #### Enterprises